bbbutterwell/books/_notes/_notes.md

 Chap 01: Maeve later wonders why she followed the voice's prompt to get out of the way.
 What was the reason for that?

 Chap01: A reason being good doesn't mean it will get made.
 It might be a matter of caring about what is good to begin with - which lets you recognize that when you see it.

+---

+Pulled from ch10: So that's why Norm's a madman for ever driving across the causeway, even at low, low tide, and on a clear day, which are the only times he ever does, mostly.
+But he still does.
+Nobody really likes it much, that he does that.
+We just pretend he's being nothing but a harmless dumb-ass, and nothing bad can ever happen to dumb-asses.

+---

+ch 15:

+Maeve starts writing her story, instead of using the tape recorder.
+Olive asks her what she's doing.
+They talk about telling stories. the wind picks up in the shed, they talk about Gnomes, and spirits.
+Maeve gives Olive a notebook and some pens.